link1905/system-design-101/content/docs/data-persistence/media-storage.md

 ---
 title: Media Storage
 weight: 40
+next: event-streaming-platform
 ---

-Media data (videos, images, documents, etc.) consists of unstructured binary content.
+Media data (videos, images, etc.) consists of unstructured binary content.
 Storing such data in a traditional database is not ideal.
 Instead, it should be read and stored directly via a standard file system interface.